henry-leo/Patpat/README.md

 Patpat is an extensible framework and users are encouraged to extend it with databases of interest to Patpat or to build their processes.

-For more information, see the Wiki (https://github.com/henry-leo/Patpat/wiki).
+For more information, see the [Wiki](https://github.com/henry-leo/Patpat/wiki).